kflavin/importer/README.md

 This repo is used to dynamically launch EC2 instances for data loading.
 There are two distinct parts:

-* Lambda functions, under `lambda/`, which handle the loading
+* Lambda functions, under `lambdas/`, which dynamically launch EC2's
 * An importer script, which is only used for NPI data, under `importer/`

 It currently loads the following data: